karlmdavis/rps-tourney/dev/work-log.md

     * Resolved and committed.
     * Opted to not put together another animated GIF, and just went with a static screenshot, instead.
         * Did leave a comment in the issue with my research into how that could be done, though.

+### 2015-07-07, Tuesday

+* 0.15h (08:13-08:21): Spent some time filing the bugs and enhancements that I've had kicking around in my brain for a while.